mvolkmann/blog/src/ocaml.md

 Calls to them are expressions with "unit type", represented by `()`.
 These are like "statements" in other languages.
 Some call them "effectful expressions".

+There are two ways to return early from a function ... using the `exit` (not typically used) or `raise` keywords (raises an exception).

 Anonymous functions (aka lambdas) are defined using the `fun` function.
 For example the following function